JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results_2016_12_14.md

                       2.5 %    97.5 %
 (Intercept)     -29.3847414 40.460383
 transformedtemp  -0.7227137  1.029578
 ```
+### Interpreting the estimates for r

+Currently, the fitting function is still struggling to fit **r** properly.
+Visually, we can think of **r** as primarily responsible for the _initial_ slope of the growth curve for phytoplankton.
+A higher **r** will lead to faster population growth, and thus a steeper, more positive slope.
+From looking at the shape of the plots of experimental data, and then comparing them to the analytical model using various parameter settings, own guess is that the mean _true_ value of **r** falls somewhere between 0.2 and 0.8 for our experimental data.
+I hope to see fits that fall within this range in a few days, hopefully.

 ### Estimating K
 ```r
 fittedK_plot <- ggplot(data = fittedpdata, aes(x = transformedtemp, y = log(K), color = Phosphorus)) +